Analysis: The Landscape of Museum Leadership in Charlotte

 This story is the second in a series that focuses on accountability and transparency in Charlotte's cultural sector.
 Read the first installment, which focused primarily on the Bechtler leader's outside role, here.

 THIS WEEK, the McColl Center for Art + Innovation named Alli Celebron-Brown, formerly of Foundation For The Carolinas, its new president and CEO.
-In 2017, the cultural sector has seen an enormous shift in arts leadership in Charlotte.
+In 2018, the cultural sector continues to see enormous shifts in arts leadership in Charlotte.
 With this in mind, the second installment of our series on accountability in Charlotte arts takes a critical look at the numbers surrounding Charlotte museums, in terms of leadership, revenue, and attendance.
 It’s been a decade since the recession that devastated the cultural sector.
 And as leaders now come and go, it’s difficult to keep up with the broader picture of our museums.